storizzi/quora-backup/README.md

 ### Using a `.env` File

-Create a `.env` file in the project directory to set environment variables:
+Create a `.env` file in the project directory to set environment variables through a file - e.g.

 ```plaintext
 QUORA_USERNAME=your-quora-username